Anno accademico: 2020–2021

 - understand both gist and detail of complex authentic listening material

 Students will be assessed throughout the course on both their classwork and homework.
-Students will be required to give a short presentation (4-5 minutes) on a topic of their choice and be prepared to answer questions on it.
-During the course, students will also be required to submit five short pieces of writing (approx. 250 words) which will be assessed as part of their final mark.
-The final exam will cover all skills (reading, writing, speaking, listening) and the final mark will be weighted 40% coursework, 10% presentation, 50% final assessment.
+Students will be required to give a short presentation (7-8 minutes approx.) on a topic of their choice and be prepared to answer questions on it.
+During the course, students will also be required to submit six to eight written assignments (approx. 220 words each) which will be assessed as part of their final mark.
+The final exam (2 hours) will cover all skills (reading, writing, speaking, listening) and the final mark will be weighted 30% coursework, 70% final assessment.